 003.jpg

-Minna Leunig is a Melbourne based artist living and working on the traditional lands of the Wurundjeri people.
-Painting with acrylic on canvas, Minna creates playful images inspired by the unique beauty and feeling across a vast array of native Australian landscapes - all the way from the dry sclerophyll forests of the Strathbogie ranges, to the tangled mangroves and thick rainforests of Cape York.
+Minna Leunig is a visual artist currently living and working on the traditional lands of the Larrakia people in Darwin.
+Painting both on canvas and large scale public murals, Minna creates wild and playful images inspired by the unique beauty and feeling across a vast array of native Australian landscapes - all the way from the dry sclerophyll forests of the Victorian Strathbogie ranges (Taungurung country - from where she originally hails), to the tangled mangroves and thick rainforests of Cape York.
+Through her paintings, she seeks to spark a sense of appreciation for the natural world as well as an interest in issues relating to environmental conservation - during a time where fragile ecosystems need our care and protection the most.

 As well as having exhibited at galleries such as Backwoods, aMBUSH, Saint Cloche, Outré, Yeah Nice and Juddy Roller, Minna has a keen interest in bringing art out of gallery spaces and into the public realm through large scale murals, working by the philosophy that art should be an integral part of everyday life, and accessible to all.